aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### ToByte
-Converts numeric value to a byte value
+Converts a numeric value into a byte value.

 **Type**: Datatype: Numeric